Skip to main content

 Overview

-As we know, beego framework provides support for generateing swagger file in order to clearify the api via the command line tool called "bee".
-Casdoor is built based on beego too.
-However, we found that the swagger files generated by bee failed to categorize the apis with "@Tag" label, so we modified the original bee to implement the function.
+As we know, the beego framework provides support for generating swagger files to clarify the API via the command line tool called "bee".
+Casdoor is also built based on beego.
+However, we found that the swagger files generated by bee failed to categorize the APIs with the "@Tag" label.
+So, we modified the original bee to implement this function.

 How to write the comment

-Most rules are exactly identical to the original bee comment formats, and the only discrepancy is that the api shall be divided into different groups according to the "@Tag" label, therefore developers are obliged to ensure that this tag is correctly added.
+Most rules are exactly identical to the original bee comment formats.
+The only discrepancy is that the API shall be divided into different groups according to the "@Tag" label.
+Therefore, developers are obliged to ensure that this tag is correctly added.
 Here is an example:

 // @Title Login